Awards, Honors, & Activities

 Description: A scholarship award is presented each year to a psychology major who participates in the Study Abroad Program to help defray the costs of travel and expenses.
 This individual will be selected by the Undergraduate Committee using criteria based on academic excellence and financial need, as well as suitability of experience for meeting the student's educational objectives (in a 250-word statement of interest).
 Students are not required to take psychology courses while abroad.
 The purpose of the award is to encourage psychology students to participate in Study Abroad.

-To apply for any of these awards, please submit a vita and cover letter that includes information relevant to these criteria along with a letter of recommendation from a member of the Department's faculty (sent directly by the faculty member to the DUS).
+To apply for any of the above awards, please submit a vita and cover letter that includes information relevant to these criteria along with a letter of recommendation from a member of the Department's faculty (sent directly by the faculty member to the DUS).

 PSI CHI - The Psychology National Honor Society